seamapi/fake-seam-connect/README.md

 ### From Docker

 The application is distributed as a [Docker container].
-Start the server inside a container with
+Start the server inside a container with:

 ```
 $ docker run --init --read-only --publish 8080:8080 ghcr.io/seamapi/fake-seam-connect
 ```

-Start a pre-seeded instance with
+Start a pre-seeded instance with:

 ```
 $ docker run --init --read-only --publish 8080:8080 ghcr.io/seamapi/fake-seam-connect --seed